Wild's streak puts pessimism after slow start behind it

 Evason has been pushing the right buttons lately, with his team leading for all but 7 minutes, 4 seconds during the win streak.
 Of course, when one of those buttons activates Kirill Kaprizov, good things tend to happen.

 The Russian rookie has three goals and five assists in his past five games, giving him a team-high 17 points (six goals, 11 assists).
-He's been particularly tough on the Kings, with four goals and three assists as the Wild has posted a 5-2 record against Los Angeles.
+He has been particularly tough on the Kings, with four goals and three assists as the Wild has posted a 5-2 record against Los Angeles.

 Joining the fun lately has been Zuccarello, the veteran right winger with Kaprizov on Victor Rask's line.
 Zuccarello returned from arm surgery on Feb.
 16 and has three goals and eight assists in seven games.
 His hustling play set up Dumba's winner Saturday.